apache/jena-site/source/documentation/query/arq-query-eval.md

-evaluation, this is a substantial endeavour. `QueryExecutionBase` provides the machinery for result presentation (`SELECT`, `CONSTRUCT`, `DESCRIBE`, `ASK`), leaving the work of pattern evaluation to the custom query engine. `QueryExecutionFactory` assumes that `QueryExecutionBase` will be used.
+evaluation, this is a substantial endeavour. `QueryExecutionBase` provides the machinery for result presentation (`SELECT`, `CONSTRUCT`, `DESCRIBE`, `ASK`), leaving the work of pattern evaluation to the custom query engine.

 ## Algebra Extensions